TurboMind-tech/politica-privacidade/README.md

 All intelligence operates locally, securely, and privately.

 Advertising
 The application displays only generic (non-personalized) ads, provided by Google AdMob.

-There is no tracking, profiling, or use of personal data for advertising purposes.
+There is no tracking, profiling, or use of Personal Information for advertising purposes.

 No usage data is collected or analyzed to personalize ads.

 Even though AdMob is used, the app is configured to force the display of non-personalized (generic) ads.

+🛡️ App Permissions and Indirect Usage (Biometrics) This section explains permissions that the Android system may indicate the application uses:

+Permission android.permission.USE_BIOMETRIC (Fingerprint/Biometrics)
+The TurboMind application does not utilize fingerprint, facial recognition, or any other biometric data for user login, identification, or data collection purposes.

+However, to provide a secure environment and meet the requirements of modern security APIs, our application uses third-party Google services, specifically the Google Credentials API (Play Services Auth).
+This library is a dependency of our authentication features (Firebase Auth and Google Sign-In).

+To protect access to saved credentials (like passwords and passkeys), the Android Operating System requires this permission to be declared, allowing the system to prompt the user for biometric confirmation before releasing saved credentials for auto-fill.

+Please note that this process is entirely managed by Google's security infrastructure and the Android system.
+TurboMind does not access, store, or process your biometric data.

 Regulatory Compliance
+Children's Online Privacy Protection Act (COPPA)
+The service offered by this application is not directed to individuals under the age of 13.
+We do not knowingly collect Personal Information from children under 13.
+If we become aware that a child under 13 has provided us with Personal Information, we will take steps to delete such information from our files.
+If you believe that we may have inadvertently collected such data, please contact us immediately.

+U.S. State Regulations (e.g., CCPA/CPRA)
+The application manages privacy settings and displays informational privacy messages to users located in U.S. states, ensuring transparency and compliance with applicable laws.
+As the app does not collect personal data for advertising or sales purposes, the requirements related to "Do Not Sell or Share My Personal Information" do not apply.

 European Regulations (GDPR and similar laws)
 The application requests user consent, as required by the GDPR and other European regulations, to serve ads to users located in the European Economic Area (EEA), United Kingdom, and Switzerland.
 Regardless of consent, all ads displayed remain non-personalized.

-U.S. State Regulations (e.g., CCPA/CPRA)

-The application manages privacy settings and displays informational privacy messages to users located in U.S. states, ensuring transparency and compliance with applicable laws.
-No data tracking is performed for advertising purposes.

-In summary, the application uses Google AdMob exclusively for generic ads, fully respecting applicable privacy regulations and user data protection.

-Your Rights (LGPD – Brazil)
+Your Rights (U.S. Privacy Laws)

-In accordance with the Brazilian General Data Protection Law (LGPD), you have the right to:
+In accordance with applicable U.S. state privacy laws (such as CCPA/CPRA), you have the right to:

-Know whether your data is being collected.
+Know whether we collect your Personal Information.

-Request clarification about how information is used.
+Request clarification about the categories and sources of information collected.

+Request deletion of any personal information we may hold about you.

-⚠️ Note: Our app does not collect or store personal data beyond what is strictly necessary for login and core functionality.
+⚠️ Note: Our app does not collect or store Personal Information beyond what is strictly necessary for login and core functionality, and it is not tracked for third-party use.

 Security
 Security measures applied include:

 Isolated and protected local storage.